kr55/ssiscataloger/index.md

 * SSIS Builds (.ispac files) - Contains several SSIS packages with project and package parameters.
 * Environments - Stores configurations of SSIS projects.
 These variables are used to configure the SSIS project and package parameters of SSIS projects.

-The need for this activity might arise when:

-* you are migrating your SQL server to a new host OS.
-* upgrading the SQL server to a newer version on a different machine.
-* setting up a new SSIS environment from the existing setup, etc.

 This quick utility will help you migrate the SSIS catalog in a just few clicks.
 # SSIS Catalog Migration Wizard